 - Consider the material they are made from – where possible choose natural fibres and sustainable resources which are not detrimental to our environment.

-- Some liners are made out of recycled plastic bottles and are porous with a looser weave – however if you are considering growing food, consider the safety of growing in recycled plastics which may leach toxic chemicals into the soil.
+- Some liners are made out of recycled plastic bottles and are porous with a looser weave.
+If you are planting edibles, consider the safety of growing in recycled plastics which may leach toxic chemicals into the soil.

 - After watering, water may drip out the bottom onto another surface so need to be located above other plants to maximise watering or positioned over a surface that does not matter if it gets wet.